Chart Color Schemes

 Miller has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of a region can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-A total of two projects have been identified by AreaSearch as potentially impacting this area.
-Notable projects include Avala Apartments Miller, M5 Motorway Westbound Upgrade, Busby Social Housing for Seniors, and Fifteenth Avenue Smart Transit (FAST) Corridor.
-The following list details those considered most relevant:.
+Changes in local infrastructure, major projects, and planning initiatives significantly impact an area's performance.
+AreaSearch has identified two projects expected to affect this region: Avala Apartments Miller, M5 Motorway Westbound Upgrade, Busby Social Housing for Seniors, and Fifteenth Avenue Smart Transit Corridor.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.